A singlet scalar assisted $N_{2}$ Leptogenesis and Pseudo-Scalar Dark Matter: Leptogenesis in presence of a singlet scalar

-In Fig.\ref{mphi_beta}, we show the allowed parameter space for the observed baryon asymmetry of the Universe in the plane of $M_{\phi}$ and $\xi$.
+In Fig.\ref{mphi_beta}, we show the allowed parameter space of the observed baryon asymmetry of the Universe in the plane of $M_{\phi}$ and $\xi$.
 The Blue line successfully explains the observed baryon asymmetry of the Universe.
 The Pink and Blue regions show the under and over-abundant baryon asymmetry, respectively.
-We consider $M_{N_2}=6.5 \times 10^{2,3,4}$ GeV and $M_{N_1}=5 \times 10^{2,3,4}$ GeV respectively in Figs.\,\ref{mphi_beta} (a), (b), and (c) respectively by keeping $\delta M=(M_{N_2}-M_{N_1})/M_{N_1}=0.3$.
-Here we show the variation of the baryon asymmetry parameter space in the plane of $M_{\phi}$ and $\xi$ at different mass scales of the right-handed neutrinos.
-Until $M_{\phi}$ value approaches the kinematic limit, the baryon asymmetry remains nearly constant with $\xi$ to satisfy the observed BAU.
-Once the $M_\phi$ reaches near the kinetic limit the baryon asymmetry starts to decrease, hence, the $\xi$ must increase to get the observed BAU.
-It continues until $\xi$ reaches around the threshold $\xi_{Thres}$, the horizontal line.
-Around the threshold, the washout processes due to scatterings start dominating and reducing the baryon asymmetry.
+We choose the parameters for Fig.\,\ref{mphi_beta} (a): $M_{N_2}=6.5 \times 10^{2}$ GeV and $M_{N_1}=5 \times 10^{2}$ GeV, Fig.\,\ref{mphi_beta} (b): $M_{N_2}=6.5 \times 10^{3}$ GeV and $M_{N_1}=5 \times 10^{3}$ GeV, Fig.\,\ref{mphi_beta} (c): $M_{N_2}=6.5 \times 10^{4}$ GeV and $M_{N_1}=5 \times 10^{4}$ GeV by keeping $\delta M=(M_{N_2}-M_{N_1})/M_{N_1}=0.3$.
+Here, we show the variation baryon asymmetry parameter space in the $M_{\phi} - \xi$ plane for different mass scales of the right-handed neutrinos.
+Until $M_{\phi}$ value approaches the kinematic limit, the baryon asymmetry remains almost constant with the variation of $\xi$ to satisfy the observed BAU.
+Once the $M_\phi$ reaches near the kinetic limit, the baryon asymmetry starts to decrease; hence, the $\xi$ begins to increase so that the observed BAU can be obtained.
+The process continues until $\xi$ approaches the threshold $\xi_{Thres}$, represented by the horizontal line.
+Near the threshold, the washout processes due to scatterings become dominant, leading to a reduction in the baryon asymmetry.
 To compensate and achieve the observed BAU, the $M_{\phi}$ has to be reduced by keeping $\xi$ constant.
-That results in two allowed values for the $\xi$ with a single value of $M_\phi$, see Fig.\ref{mphi_beta} (a).
-We also notice that as we increase the mass scale of the right-handed neutrinos the allowed $\xi$ shifts towards larger values, see Fig.\ref{mphi_beta} (b) and (c).
+That results in two allowed values for the $\xi$ with a single value of $M_\phi $, see Fig.\ref{mphi_beta} (a).
+We also notice that as we increase the mass scale of the right-handed neutrinos, the allowed $\xi$ shifts towards larger values, see Fig.\ref{mphi_beta} (b) and (c).
 In Fig.\ref{mphi_beta} (d), we consider $\delta M=0.3,0.2,0.1$ corresponding to $M_{N_2}=(6.5,6,5.5) \times 10^4$ GeV and $M_{N_1}=5\times 10^4$ GeV respectively.
-We see that for a particular mass scale of right-handed neutrinos if we reduce the $\delta M$ the BAU allowed $\xi$ decreases.
+We see that for a particular mass scale of right-handed neutrinos, if we reduce the $\delta M$, the BAU allowed $\xi$ decreases.

-In the following section, we explore the phenomenology of the Dark Matter.
-The parameters $\alpha_{ij}, \xi $, and $ M_\phi(M_{h_2})$ will play a crucial role in determining various characteristic features of the Leptogenesis and the Dark matter and their correlations.
+In the following section, we explore the phenomenology of dark matter (DM) within this framework.
+We analyze the role of the parameters $\alpha_{ij}, \xi $, and $ M_\phi(M_{h_2})$ in determining the dynamics of DM in this scenario.
+Furthermore, in the results and analysis section, we highlight the correlations between Leptogenesis and DM phenomenology.